OppNHeimer/prototypical-inheritance-sample-teach/README.md

 ### Introducing Class

 Classes help us define new objects with less repetition.
-Classes in JavaScript are syntactic sugar.
-They allow us to package the constructor (a method needed to create new objects) and the methods to be used by the new objects in one place.
+They serve as blueprints that give form to new objects.
+Class declarations contain a method called a constructor which is called automatically when the 'new' keyword is used.
+Constructor methods may take arguments which are translated to properties of new objects.
 - conventionally, class names start with a capital letter
+- classes contain a constructor method which creates instances of the class
 - a class can be instantiated with the 'new' keyword

-Classes serve as blueprints that give form to new objects.
-Class declarations contain a method called a constructor which is called automatically with the 'new' keyword.
-Constructor methods may take arguments which are translated to properties of the new object.

 First we define our Class.
 #### sugar